MichaelSasser/ansible-role-vaultwarden/README.md

 | `vaultwarden_host_logdir`            | `/var/log/vaultwarden`                  | The directory, where the logfile will be stored in.                               |
 | `vaultwarden_logfile_name`           | `vaultwarden.log`                       | The filename of the logfile.                                                      |

+There is one specialty for `vaultwarden_networks`.
+I Usually deploy one application per (cloud) server.
+Therefore I often need just one docker network per server.
+To save some time `vaultwarden_networks` is set to a `docker_network_name` network name.
+This network name is configured in in my playbook's vars and is most likely not configured on yours.
+On a more "complex" setup, I set `vaultwarden_networks` to the network I need.
+Likewise you can use `docker_network_name`, which only does make sense, if you configure multiple container networks on the fly like that or set `vaultwarden_networks` in your vars to your need.

 ### Vaultwarden Config